 At the same time, young minds are the most creative minds.
 Human creativity peaks at a rather young age; as our fund of knowledge increases our creativity paradoxically decreases.
 Indeed, some of the major new ideas in cancer research in the last several years have come from young scientists in their training.
 For example, Victor Velculescu here at Johns Hopkins created the idea for the revolutionary technology of serial analysis of gene expression (SAGE).
 Victor did this while he was a post-doctoral student in the Johns Hopkins cancer research laboratories.

 We propose to create an endowed fellowship training program in pancreatic cancer research at Hopkins.
 This program will provide secured funding to young scientists and physicians wishing to pursue a career in pancreatic cancer research.
 The research fellowship program will not be a standard fellowship program.
 Instead it will take advantage of and most importantly encourage the creativity of the trainees.
-The fellow will not be a mere technician following detailed instructions from a mentor.
-Instead, the fellows will be given extensive free time and the fellowship will be focused on creating novel new technologies which can be applied to cancer research and on identifying new technologies, developed in other fields, which can be applied to pancreatic cancer research.
+The fellow will be given protected time to focus on identifying and creating new technologies which can be applied to pancreatic cancer research.

 This approach will bring more minds to the battle against pancreatic cancer.
 Furthermore, the focus on creative spark will mean that our understanding will advance not in safe yet small steps, but rather in daring leaps.